-Tape delay machines became commercially available in the 1950’s.
-Mike Battle’s Echoplex (invented in 1959) is a well known example.
+Tape delay machines became commercially available in the 1950s.
+Mike Battle’s Echoplex (invented in 1959) is a well-known example.

-A tape delay pedal effectively controls a tape machine within its housing and can output both the effected/delayed signal and dry signal.
+A tape delay pedal effectively controls a tape machine within its housing and can output both the affected/delayed signal and dry signal.
 Optimized controls such as wet/dry (effects level), delay time and feedback are standard for these stompbox units.

-A typical tape delay pedal set up will resemble something like this (all inputs to the left and all outputs to the right):
+A typical tape delay pedal setup will resemble something like this (all inputs to the left and all outputs to the right):

-This is the basic set up for any type of delay circuit.
-For analog and digital delays, simply replace the “tape machine” with “solid-state analog circuitry” or “digital-signal processor”.
+This is the basic setup for any type of delay circuit.
+For analog and digital delays, simply replace the “tape machine” with “solid-state analog circuitry” or “digital-signal-processor”.

 Basically, the pedal will have two signal paths: the direct signal path and the delayed signal path.